-- 1 Open an Internet browser and type the IP address of the Fiery server. - 2 In WebTools, click the Configure tab.
+- Open an Internet browser and type the IP address of the Fiery server.
+If you have disabled Web services from the printer control panel, you must type https://IP address. - 2 In WebTools, click the Configure tab.

 Note: As a security measure, WebTools is designed to work only over Hyper Text Transfer Protocol Secure (HTTPS).
 By default, WebTools uses a self-signed certificate created by the Fiery server.
-This causes the web browser to display a certificate error while you access WebTools.
-It is safe to ignore this message and proceed to access WebTools.
+When you access WebTools from your computer without the self-signed certificate installed, the web browser displays a certificate error.
+It is safe to ignore this message and proceed to use WebTools.